Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 One more revision cycle

-This means the “$10K ceiling” isn’t a marketing failure; it’s a design failure.
+This means the so‑called $10K ceiling isn’t a marketing failure; it’s a design failure.

-The breakthrough doesn’t come from better lead generation.
-It comes from changing what you sell and how you deliver it.
+The breakthrough doesn’t come from cranking up lead generation, but from changing what you sell and how you deliver it so revenue can grow without your hours growing at the same pace.

 Immediate Fix for $10K/Month Operators: Time Audit and Real Hourly Rate Check